Should my child receive educational services during a suspension or expulsion?

 If a child has an Individualized Educational Program (IEP), the special education laws require a district to provide on-going access to educational services.
 See Protecting the Educational Rights of Students with Disabilities.

-Also, starting in June 2016, districts must provide access to educational services for any student who is suspended or expelled.
+Also, as of June 2016, districts must provide access to educational services for any student who is suspended or expelled.

 While students may be excluded from school for the period of suspension or expulsion, districts must provide students with an opportunity to receive educational services during that time.
 If educational services are provided in an alternative setting, the alternative setting should be comparable, equitable and appropriate to the regular education services a student would have received without the exclusionary discipline.
 See changes to the laws made in 2016.